-Stine Emrick (Stee-nuh) is in her first season as an assistant strength and conditioning coach for Utah State football.
-Emrick brings six years of coaching experience with her to the Aggies.
+Stine Emrick (Stee-nuh) is in her second season as an assistant strength and conditioning coach for Utah State football.
+Emrick has seven years of coaching experience.

 Â